Measuring Partial Balance in Signed Networks: Results on real signed networks

 It is worth pointing out that the statistical analysis we have implemented is independent of the normalization method used in $A(G)$ and $F(G)$.
 The two right columns of \ref{tab4} provide $\lambda(G)$ and $L(G)$ alongside their associated Z-scores.

-The Z-scores show that as measured by the frustration index and algebraic conflict, signed networks G1--G7 exhibit a level of partial (but not total) balance beyond that expected by chance.
-Based on these two measures, the level of partial balance is high for graphs G1, G2, G5, G6, and G7 while it is low for graph G3 and negligibly low for graph G4.
+The Z-scores show that as measured by the frustration index and algebraic conflict, signed networks G1--G7 exhibit a level of partial (but not total) balance beyond what is expected by chance.
+Based on these two measures, the level of partial balance is high for graphs G1, G2, G5, G6, and G7 while the numerical results for G3 and G4 do not allow a conclusive interpretation.
 It indicates that most of the real signed networks investigated are relatively consistent with the theory of structural balance.
 However, the Z-scores obtained based on the triangle index for G6--G7 show totally different results.
 Note that G6 and G7 are relatively sparse graphs which only have 70 and 1052 triangles.
 This may explain the difference between Z-scores of $T(G)$ and that of other measures.
-The numerical results using the algebraic conflict and frustration index support previous observations of real-world networks' closeness to balance \cite{facchetti2011,kunegis_applications_2014}.
+The numerical results using the algebraic conflict and frustration index support previous observations of real-world networks' closeness to balance \cite{facchetti_computing_2011,kunegis_applications_2014}.